shelrod/Loan_Default_Prediction/README.md

 # Loan Default Prediction
-Loan Default Prediction Final Report
+Refer to the Loan Default Prediction Final Report pdf to read about the project